+Particulars As at As at

+September 30, 2020 March 31, 2020

+(Unsecured)

+Considered good 13,328 14,775

+Less: Allowance for expected credit losses (508) (386)

+Total 12,820 14,389

-8.2 Trade receivables As at As at Particulars March 31, 2020 June 30, 2020 (Unsecured) 14,082 14,775 Considered good Less: Allowance for expected credit losses (411) (386) Total 14,389 13,671 The Group uses a provision matrix to determine impairment loss on portfolio of its trade receivable.
-The provision matrix is based on its historically observed default rates
+The Group uses a provision matrix to determine impairment loss on portfolio of its trade receivable.
+The provision matrix is based on its historically observed default rates over the expected life of the trade receivables and is adjusted for forward-looking estimates.
+At regular intervals, the historically observed default rates are updated and changes in forward-looking estimates are analysed.
+The Group estimates the following matrix at the reporting date.